josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

 On a related note, one issue with sparse coding is that even finding an optimal sparse code given a dictionary is generally a combinatorial NP-hard problem.
 This is because finding sparse representations involves minimizing with respect to the number of non-zero elements in the representation.
-In practice, one or more relaxation techniques or greedy methods are used to find a produce suitable sparse code in a reasonable amount of time.
+In practice, one or more relaxation techniques or greedy methods are used to find a suitable sparse code in a reasonable amount of time.
 Many of these methods can be shown to produce optimal codes under certain special conditions, though in application we often use these methods without such guarantees.

 #### 2.2.
 Mutual-coherence